luckydye/vsource-decompiler/README.md

 3. Blend Textures
     - If a material has a blend texture, the second texture is included as a "OCCLUSION" Texture and has to be menually mixed with the base texture.
 Use the Alpha of the Vertex Color to blend the textures through the Mix Vertex Color Node.

+4. Some Props convert with a wrong orientation.
+This can be fixed manually in blender.